SierraTecnologia/Tracking/README.md

 This means there's 41 visits to the `adminarea.roles.edit` route, which has the `{locale}/adminarea/roles/{role}` raw path, and served through the `App\Http\Controllers\Adminarea\RolesController@form` controller action, and has the following middleware applied `["web","nohttpcache","can:access-adminarea","auth","can:update-roles,roles"]`, knowing the route accepts two parameters with the following regex requirements `{"role": "[a-z0-9-]+", "locale": "[a-z]{2}"}`.

-As you can see, this `statistics_routes` table beside the `statistics_paths` table are both complimentary, and could be used together to track which paths and routs are being accessed, how many times, and what controller actions serve it, and what parameters are required, with the actual parameter replacements used to access it.
+As you can see, this `trackings_routes` table beside the `trackings_paths` table are both complimentary, and could be used together to track which paths and routs are being accessed, how many times, and what controller actions serve it, and what parameters are required, with the actual parameter replacements used to access it.
 Think of routes as your raw links blueprint map, and of paths as the executed and actually used links by users.

 #### Geoips